FMTools/FeatureIDE-wiki/Software-Product-Line-Developer/FeatureIDE-functions-in-deep/Coloration/Coloration.md

 ###4.ii.
 FeatureHouse and AHEAD

 FeatureHouse and AHEAD both have feature folders.
-The previous Screenshot of our Project Explorer applies for AHEAD.
+The previous Screenshot in 3.iv. of our Project Explorer applies for AHEAD.